isocia/isocia.github.io/note_to_parents.md

 [Schedule](https://docs.google.com/spreadsheets/d/1X5x4BGwUpqatRzO-EGCmn0r7B-eGbOv2FnTVbi2PqX0/edit?usp=drivesdk)

-We are more than happy to address and if your questions or concerns.
+We are more than happy to address any of your questions or concerns.
 May Allāh ﷻ bless us all, Āmīn!

 Wa ʿalaykum as-salām